 Even before the pandemic, a disturbingly high percentage of currently working Americans, about 30%, said they believed they would not have enough money to survive in retirement.
 Add to that the 27% of people already retired who do not believe they will have enough to make it through their retirement without going back to work and you have a large percentage of Americans who haven’t figured retirement out (or they figured it out way too late).
 Unfortunately, the 2017 Wells Fargo study that generated those results was taken down by Wells Fargo, but not before I read it and was overwhelmed with the bad news.
-Factoring in the truth that the pandemic is likely to have made those number much worse, and it is time to act.
+Factoring in the truth that the pandemic is likely to have made those number much worse. the market losses of 2022 have hurt retirement savings and what the inflation bubble of 2022 is doing to your cost of living, and it is time to act.

 My personal experience says Retirement 101 is a tough course, but it is a very important course to take and pass.
 In fact, since you only get one shot at it, this is a course you need to ace.